morozov/diff-sniffer-pull-request/README.md

  240 | ERROR | Expected "if (...) {\n"; found "if(...) {\n"
 --------------------------------------------------------------------------------
 ```
 As `standard-name` you can use either one of [standards](https://github.com/squizlabs/PHP_CodeSniffer/tree/master/CodeSniffer/Standards) bundled with [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) or cusom one by providing full path to the standard directory.
+PSR2 is used by default.